 When you gain good speed, you will see your board floating on dry snow easily.
 This type of snow also makes it easier for you to weigh your boards and take floating and bouncing turns.

 But skiing can also be quite dangerous, especially when you don’t take the necessary precautions.
-For instance, skiing on wet or hard snow can lead to your board sticking somewhere.
-These conditions also require you to exert a lot of strength, thus tiring you in the long run.
+For instance, skiing on wet or hard packed snow can lead to your board sticking somewhere.
+Slushy snow is more usual during spring skiing as the snow melts at warmer temperatures, and the same way as sticky snow, makes skiing more difficult.
+These conditions require you to exert a lot of strength, thus tiring you in the long run.

-This is why rather than trusting your eyes or the advice of a friend, you should always look for more reliable weather information from weather websites or the inform at the local cross-country ski area.
+This is why rather than trusting your eyes or the advice of a friend, you should always look for more reliable weather information from weather websites or the information at the local cross-country ski resort.

-Doing so can help minimize the risks involved and ensure you enjoy a wholesome skiing experience.
+Doing so can help minimize the risks involved and ensure you enjoy a wholesome ski trip experience.

 But getting the right conditions isn’t the only important thing.
 The conditions can change as you move forward or when you ski for hours at an end.
 This is because, with time, snow gets hard, and it becomes harder for the ski boards to move freely on the surface.